holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 2.1.1 Defining Roles & Policies

-Each Circle must use the **_“Governance Process”_** described in Article III of this Constitution to create or amend Roles within the Circle or Policies governing the Circle’s Domain.
-No one may create or amend a Circle’s Roles or Policies outside of its Governance Process, unless explicitly allowed by another rule of this Constitution.
+Each Circle must use the **_“Governance Process”_** described in Article III of this Constitution to define or amend Roles within the Circle or Policies governing the Circle’s Domain.
+No one may define or amend a Circle’s Roles or Policies outside of its Governance Process, unless explicitly allowed by another rule of this Constitution.

 Further, each Circle may control its own functions and activities, as if a Domain of the Circle, for the purpose of defining Policies that limit the Circle’s Roles.